pinterest/ktlint/documentation/snapshot/docs/rules/standard.md

 ## Import ordering

-Ensures that imports are ordered consistently (see [Import Layouts](../configuration-ktlint/#import-layouts) for configuration).
+Ensures that imports are ordered consistently.

 === "[:material-heart:](#) Ktlint"